 Writing is my passion and my saving grace, as I discovered in 2014. ♥

-On August 30, 1992, I sustained a spinal cord injury as the result of a car accident returning home after a fun weekend away with friends.
+August 30th marked 25 years since the car accident that forever changed my life.
+I sustained a spinal cord injury returning home after a fun weekend away with friends.
 I was 18 years old and just four days shy of starting University.
 Life changed in an instant.
-Thankfully, the driver and other two passengers were okay (all dear friends).
+Thankfully, the driver and other two passengers were okay.
 I fractured two vertebrae in my neck (C5 & C6) and lost all movement and sensation from my neck down.
 Instead of University, I spent the next nine months in the hospital and rehabilitation centre.
 It was tough, and looking back on that time is rather surreal.
 I fought every day to regain movement and independence I once took for granted.
-Moving my big right toe was indeed cause for celebration.
+Moving my toe was indeed cause for celebration.
 It was hope – my heart’s currency.
 The doctors were cautious and said I probably wouldn’t walk again.
 I know they meant well, after all, few people did recover, but I did walk away from that rehabilitation centre.
 The injury did not leave me without challenges, though.
 I never regained full mobility.
 I require a crutch to walk and always will, but it was a victory considering the odds against it.